mredelis/COP3402-Systems-Software-Fall21/HW4/README.md

 - To compile: gcc driver.c lex.c parser.c vm.c (all files are in the same directory) OR run the Makefile with command "make".
 Makefile runs the command "gcc driver.c lex.c parser.c vm.c"

 - To execute: ./a.out filename.txt directives where the files in the command line are in the current directory.
 Example command: ./a.out input.txt –l –a –v -s.
 Print all types of output to the console.

+List of Directives:

+-l: print the list and table of lexemes/tokens (HW2 output)

+-s: print symbol table

+-a: print assembly code (parser output)

+-v: print virtual machine execution trace (HW1 output)